 “I’d be happy to later tonight,” Jadzia quickly said.
 “After I put my son to bed, of course.”

 She briefly worried Worf would object, but the only one who did was Turink, yelling immediately that this wasn’t fair to leave him out, and why did they always do this, go out and have fun when he had to go to bed.
 Jadzia let him have it all out, waiting patiently for nearly ten minutes before he started to run out of steam, at which point she said sternly, “If you continue to behave like that, Turink, I won’t take you out at all on this Starbase, except to go to school.
-But stop this right now and go to bed and tomorrow, if you behave at school, I’ll take you out to dinner.”
+But stop this right now and go to bed and behave at school tomorrow, and I’ll take you out to dinner the night after.”

 That got him to bed, and he even said he was sorry as she tucked him in, which was real progress.
 Worf and Odo continued to talk, mostly about matters concerning the recommendation, until she came out of his room with him asleep, and said, “So where do you want to go?”